DolbeaultRemy/M2Internship/README.md

 # M2Internship
 Julia simulations of N 2-level atoms on a lattice interacting via the electric and magnetic interaction.

+We simulate N interacting atoms of Erbium on an optical lattice thanks to the \textit{QuantumOptics.jl}, \textit{CollectiveSpins.jl}, \textit{QuantumCumulants.jl} libraries.
+The atoms of Erbium are prepared in the -7/-6 excited/ground state.

 The evolution of the density matrix is computed thanks to the Lindblad master equation:

 $$\partial_t \rho = -\frac{i}{\hbar} [H, \rho] +\mathcal{L}[\rho]$$